VivaBite/.github/README.md

-# VivaBite 🍽️
+# 🍽️ VivaBite

-**Menu-as-a-Service** for restaurants and guests.
+**Menu-as-a-Service** for restaurants and guests

 We are building a platform to create, manage, and publish digital menus — multilingual, interactive, and Web3-integrated.
-All powered by crypto payments and NFT-based access.
+All powered by crypto payments and NFT-based access

 👉 Visit us at [vivabite.life](https://vivabite.life)